-- Years 1 to 3 inclusive for 5 year MBBS students intercalating after 4 years,
+- Years 1, 2 and 3 for 5 year MBBS or BDS students intercalating after 4 years

-- Years 1 and 2 for 5 year MBBS students intercalating after 3 years and
+- Years 1 and 2 for 5 year MBBS or BDS students intercalating after 3 years

-- Year 1 for 5 year MBBS students intercalating after 2 years
+- Year 1 for 5 year MBBS or BDS students intercalating after 2 years

 - Year 1 for GEP students intercalating after 2 years.

-For dental students, assessment is based on exam results from years 1 and 2.
-Although this may seem rather complex, student feedback suggests that it seen as fair.
+Although this may seem rather complex, student feedback suggests that it is seen as fair.

 Before applying for an intercalated degree, all students must meet the academic criteria agreed by the School of Medicine and Dentistry.